 Teenage Network is an adolescent serving non-profit organization that leverages the transformative power of education to raise effective Adolescent leaders.
 Since registration in 2018, Teenage Network has progressively worked towards balancing classroom lessons with comprehensive sexuality education and life skills, providing gender-based violence prevention and intervention services and facilitating the return of out-of-school adolescent mothers.

 Through in-depth research, production of learning resources and advocacy, Teenage Network implements innovative programs targeted at reducing barriers to girls’ education, improving access to quality health information and services, and building the leadership capacity of adolescents across Nigeria.

-To empower and improve access to quality education and health for teenagers, as key drivers of sustainable development.
+To facilitate access to quality education and health for adolescents, especially girls as key drivers of sustainable development.

 Subscribe to our Newsletter to receive updates